refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/headless/layout-menu-breadcrumb.md

 ## Menu

-The `Menu` component is located in the `src/components/menu.tsx` file and it looks like this:
+The `Menu` component is located in the `src/components/menu.tsx` file and it looks like below:

 ```tsx title="src/components/menu.tsx"
 import { useMenu } from "@refinedev/core";